MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 #### History removal overview

 History records provide useful information for audit purposes.
 If you’re keeping one of the types of history available in Payables Management, you can keep these records for an unlimited number of years.

 When you choose to remove history records, the system removes records for only the year you specify.
 Normally, history is removed before the year-end closing process; however, at other times during the accounting cycle, you might find it necessary to remove ranges of history that are no longer useful.

 When you remove history, any corresponding multicurrency information is removed, as well.

 #### Removing transaction history

 Use the Remove Payables Transaction History window to remove transaction history.
 If you’re keeping transaction history, detailed information has been kept for all transactions that were posted and paid during the year.

 If you remove transaction history, complete information also might not be available to print Historical Aged Trial Balances, or reprint posting journals, or reprinted check remittances and stubs in the future.

 **To remove transaction history:**

 1. Open the Remove Payables Transaction History window.
 (Purchasing \>\> Utilities \>\> Remove Transaction History)

 2. Select an option and enter a range restriction.

 3. Choose Insert; the range restriction is displayed in the Restrictions list.

 You can enter only one restriction for each restriction type.
 For instance, if you enter a restriction specifying that only voucher numbers 100 through 300 should be removed, you can’t enter another restriction for voucher numbers 500 through 800.
 To clear multiple ranges of history, you must clear each range separately.

-1. Mark the Transactions option.
+4. Mark the Transactions option.
 If you also mark Distributions, any distributions for the transaction history records you’re removing also are removed.

-2. Mark the Report option to print the Transaction History Removal Report after history has been removed.
+5. Mark the Report option to print the Transaction History Removal Report after history has been removed.
 Choose Process to begin removing history.

 To print the Transaction History Removal Report without removing history, unmark both Transactions and Distributions and choose Process.

 #### Removing distribution history

 Use the Remove Payables Distribution History window to remove distribution history.
 If you’re keeping distribution history, a detailed record has been kept of how Payables Management transactions have affected the balances of posting accounts.

 If you remove distribution history, you might not have all the information needed to reprint posting journals in the future.

 **To remove distribution history:**

 1. Open the Remove Payables Distribution History window.
 (Purchasing \>\> Utilities \>\> Remove Distributions)

 2. Select an option and enter a range.

 3. Choose Insert; the range restriction is displayed in the Restrictions list.

 You can enter only one restriction for each restriction type.
 For instance, if you enter a restriction specifying that only voucher numbers 100 through 300 should be removed, you can’t enter another restriction for voucher numbers 500 through 800.
 To clear multiple ranges of history, you must clear each range separately.

-1. Mark Remove when you’re ready to remove history.
+4. Mark Remove when you’re ready to remove history.

-2. Mark Report to print the Distribution Removal Report after history is removed.
+5. Mark Report to print the Distribution Removal Report after history is removed.

-3. Choose Process to begin removing history.
+6. Choose Process to begin removing history.

 To print the Distribution Removal Report without removing history, unmark Remove and choose Process.

 Once history has been removed, can’t print the Distribution History Reports for the ranges of information you removed.

 #### Removing period history

 Use the Remove Payables Calendar/Fiscal History window to remove history for a calendar year or fiscal year.
 If you’re keeping calendar-year history, vendor information has been recorded in a month-by-month format.
 If you’re keeping fiscal year history, the same information has been recorded according to the fiscal period format you specified in the Fiscal Periods Setup window.

 **To remove period history:**

 1. Open the Remove Payables Calendar/Fiscal History window.
 (Purchasing \>\> Utilities \>\> Remove Period History)

-1. Mark the type of history to remove.
+2. Mark the type of history to remove.

-2. Select an option and enter a range restriction.
+3. Select an option and enter a range restriction.

-3. Choose Insert; the range restriction is displayed in the Restrictions list.
+4. Choose Insert; the range restriction is displayed in the Restrictions list.

 You can enter only one restriction for each restriction type.
 For instance, if you enter a restriction specifying that only vendor IDs 100 through 300 should be removed, you can’t enter another restriction for vendor IDs 500 through 800.
 To clear multiple ranges of history, you must clear each range separately.

-1. Mark Remove History when you’re ready to remove history.
+5. Mark Remove History when you’re ready to remove history.

-2. Mark Print Report to print the history removal report after history is removed.
+6. Mark Print Report to print the history removal report after history is removed.
 To print history removal reports without removing history, unmark Remove History and choose Process.
 Choose Process to begin removing history.

-3. Once history has been removed, you can’t print the history removal reports for the ranges of information you removed.
+7. Once history has been removed, you can’t print the history removal reports for the ranges of information you removed.

 #### Removing journal history

 Use the Remove Payables Journal History window to remove journal history.
 If you’re keeping journal history, you can reprint posting journals for Payables Management transactions.

 Posting journals are valuable audit trail tools that include the audit trail codes assigned to transactions during the posting process.
 Using posting journals, you can trace any transaction to the point it was entered in Microsoft Dynamics GP.
 If that information is no longer useful for transactions that have been moved to the history tables, you can remove that information.

 **To remove journal history:**

 1. Open the Remove Payables Journal History window.
 (Purchasing \>\> Utilities \>\> Remove Journal History)

-1. Select an option and enter a range restriction.
+2. Select an option and enter a range restriction.

-2. Choose Insert; the range restriction is displayed in the Restrictions list.
+3. Choose Insert; the range restriction is displayed in the Restrictions list.

 You can enter only one restriction for each restriction type.
 For instance, if you enter a restriction specifying that only batch IDs 100 through 300 should be removed, you can’t enter another restriction for batch IDs 500 through 800.
 To clear multiple ranges of history, you must clear each range separately.

-1. Mark Remove History when you’re ready to remove history.
+4. Mark Remove History when you’re ready to remove history.

-2. Mark Print Report to print the journal history reports after history is removed.
+5. Mark Print Report to print the journal history reports after history is removed.
 To print journal history reports without removing history, unmark Remove History and choose Process.
 Choose Process to begin removing history.

-3. Once history has been removed, you can’t reprint posting journals for the ranges of information you removed.
+6. Once history has been removed, you can’t reprint posting journals for the ranges of information you removed.

 #### Removing Intrastat history

 Use the Remove Intrastat History window to remove Intrastat history records that are no longer necessary.
 Only the Intrastat records for the range you specify are removed.
 Once history has been removed, you can’t print the Intrastat removal reports for the ranges of information you removed.

 **To remove Intrastat history:**

 1. Open the Remove Intrastat History window.
 (Administration \>\> Utilities \>\> Company \>\> Remove Intrastat History)

 2. Select an option and enter a range.

 3. Choose Insert to display the range in the Restrictions list.

 You can enter and insert additional ranges.
 However, you can enter only one range for each range type.
 For example, if you enter a restriction specifying that history should be deleted for customer IDs COMPUTER0003 through GRAHAMAR0001, you can’t enter another restriction for customer IDs CONTINEN0001 through EXECUTIV0001.

-1. Mark Transactions to remove the range of information you specified.
+4. Mark Transactions to remove the range of information you specified.

-2. Mark Print Report to print the Intrastat removal reports for the range of information you specified.
+5. Mark Print Report to print the Intrastat removal reports for the range of information you specified.
 Print these reports to retain a permanent record of past Intrastat records after you clear history.

 To print the Intrastat removal reports without removing history, mark only Print Report and choose Process.

-1. Choose Process to remove history.
+6. Choose Process to remove history.

 #### Removing tax history

 Use the Tax History Removal window to remove tax detail transactions.
 Only the tax history for the range you specify will be removed.
 Once tax history has been removed, the tax details in the range you’ve removed won’t be printed on tax reports.

 **To remove tax history:**

 1. Open the Tax History Removal window.
 (Administration \>\> Utilities \>\> Company \>\> Remove Tax History)

     ![A screenshot of a cell phone Description automatically generated](media/b45ebd43260fd23649d20642bb94fccf.jpg)

-1. Select whether you want to remove tax detail transactions and print the Tax History Removal Report, remove the tax detail transactions, or print the Tax History Removal Report.
+2. Select whether you want to remove tax detail transactions and print the Tax History Removal Report, remove the tax detail transactions, or print the Tax History Removal Report.

-2. Enter or select a range of tax history to remove or print a report of.
+3. Enter or select a range of tax history to remove or print a report of.

-3. Choose Insert to insert the range.
+4. Choose Insert to insert the range.

-4. Choose Process to remove tax history.
+5. Choose Process to remove tax history.
 If Print Tax History Removal Report was marked, the Tax History Removal Report will print.

 ### Chapter 18: Routines

 The routine procedures include those you should complete at the end of either your calendar or fiscal year.

 Routine procedure information includes the following sections: